-This example shows the play out and rotation of new ssh keys:
+This example shows how to distribute and rotate ssh keys:

 In the example below existing users, password strength and password age is examined:

 In this example three facts need further consideration:

 - apart from root and user there is a PlcAdmin.
 Are both user and PlcAdmin needed or is this a default service account that was not deactivated?

 - root has a password that is 175 days old.
 Both other users have a password that is 218 days old.
 Could this be the default passowrd for user and PlcAdmin?

 - root seems to have a new password, but whereas user and PlcAdmin use SHA-512 root uses only insecure MD5.